DiSSCo/dissco-core-deployment/release/README.md

 files.
 These file names were compiled when we updated the image tags (feature 1).

 ### Important
-**Be sure you are updating the correct environment before proceeding**
+**Be sure you are updating the correct environment before proceeding.
+You will need to set the environment in the script**